 “WSAVA recommends that pet owners consider whether the pet food manufacturer employs a qualified nutritionist, conducts feeding trials, and provides full nutritional information upon request.”

-The WSAVA framework is worth knowing about.
-Rather than ranking individual foods, it evaluates whether the manufacturer follows sound nutritional science.
-The questions are straightforward: Does the company employ a board-certified veterinary nutritionist?
-Do they conduct AAFCO feeding trials rather than just meeting formulation standards on paper?
+The WSAVA framework helps separate serious manufacturers from marketing-first brands.
+Does the company employ a board-certified veterinary nutritionist?
+Do they run AAFCO feeding trials?
 Will they share complete nutrient profiles if you ask?
-Not every good food passes every WSAVA criterion, but the framework helps separate serious manufacturers from marketing-first brands.
+Not every good food passes every criterion, but these questions matter.

 Formulas Worth Considering